-Follow the procedure at Register an application with Azure AD and create a service principal to register an application for Prometheus remote-write and create a service principal.
+Follow the procedure at Register an application with Microsoft Entra ID and create a service principal to register an application for Prometheus remote-write and create a service principal.

-Get the client ID of the Azure Active Directory application.
+Get the client ID of the Microsoft Entra application.

-From the Azure Active Directory menu in the Azure Portal, select App registrations.
+From the Microsoft Entra ID menu in the Azure portal, select App registrations.

 Locate your application and note the client ID.